Grünkappe: Summary

-In this tale, a fisherman catches in the sea with his net a fine foal.
+In this tale, a fisherman finds a fine foal in his net in the sea.
 He brings it home and hides it from his seven daughters in a room.
 He feeds it with candies and gives the leftovers to his daughters.
-One day, the fisherman leaves the room and takes the candies with him. his daughters take the chance to spy into the room.
+One day, the fisherman leaves the room and takes the candies with him.
+His daughters take the chance to spy into the room.
 They enter and see a foal in the corner of the room.
 The seven sisters fight among themselves to have the horse, thinking it a gift from their father.
-In the fracas, the horse pulls the youngest over to him, despite her protests, and her six sisters leave her in the horse's room.
+In the fracas, the horse pulls the youngest, Herzveloren, over to him, despite her protests, and her six sisters leave her in the horse's room.
 The fisherman returns and sees his youngest daughter in the room with the horse.
 The horse then asks the man to marry his daughter.
 The man is doubtful about the proposal: "A horse for a husband?
 What will people think?".
-The horse explains he belongs to the race of the Peri, ran away from there due to a fight, and fell in love with the human girl.
+The horse explains that he belongs to the race of the Peri, ran away from there due to a fight, and fell in love with the human girl.

 Herzveloren marries him, and is endlessly mocked by her sisters.
 One day, the horse, named Grünkappe, tells his wife not to cry, for he is a handsome youth beneath the horseskin, since his own mother, who is from the race of the Dîwe, cursed him into that state.
 He also makes a deal with Herzveloren: he can take off his horseskin at night to become a man, if she can keep the secret between them.
 One day, she reveals to her sisters that her husband is a man by night and a horse by day, and her sisters, jealous of her good luck, goad her into asking Grünkappe how to burn his horseskin.
 Herzveloren insists to know the answer, and Grünkappe tells her the horseskin can be burnt in pistachio peels and onion peels.
 Herzveloren burns his horseskin.
 Grünkappe warns her that only misfortune awaits them, gives her a ring, and tells her to seek him with seven pairs of iron shoes in the land of Peris and Divs.